Stage 15 - Stone Crossing Station to Dartford Station (6.75 miles)

 Another video, this time by a walker, but again in the opposite direction, covers the route along Darent Creek to the north of Dartford.

-Stay straight on past the Dartford Creek Flood Barrier (at 3.5 miles) and along the Darent Valley Path.
+Stay straight on past the Dartford Creek Flood Barrier to your RHS (at 3.5 miles) and along the Darent Valley Path.

 The path twists and turns as it runs along the top of the flood defences next to the River Darent.
 To the left are the wide-open salt marshes and, to the right, across the river is firstly an industrial estate, soon followed by more wide-open marshland.
 The river is tidal for the first couple of miles.
 The tidal part of the Darent is often referred to as Dartford Creek and is navigable for small boats between mid and high tide.